philvasseur/Yale-Grill/README.md

-# YaleGrill
+# Yale Grill

-YaleGrill is an iOS application that streamlines the grill ordering process at Yale Dining Halls.
+Yale Grill is an iOS application that streamlines the grill ordering process at Yale Dining Halls.

 Only usable by those with a valid Yale email address.